 For many people autumn in Poland is associated with a drastic change in weather – rain, cold, and early sunset.
 For others, it’s their favorite time of the year in Poland – neither too cold nor too hot and ideal for walking and admiring fall foliage.
 Nature’s signs of autumn in Poland include changes in the landscape – trees are full of vibrant colors of orange, yellow, brown, and red.
 The leaves begin to drop off, giving children a chance to play in the leaf piles or collect and dry colorful leaves.
 This time in Poland is called poetically ‘Golden Polish Autumn’ (Złota Polska Jesień).
 Be sure to visit a park in any city in Poland in autumn (and take your camera!) – nature will delight you with a unique palette of intense colors.

-The astronomical (the autumnal equinox – the sun is directly over the equator) and the meteorological first day of autumn in Poland in 2019 falls on the same day: September 23.
-After the autumnal equinox, the day in Poland gets shorter and the night longer until the winter solstice on December 22 – the day with the fewest hours of sunlight in Poland in the whole year.
+The astronomical (the autumnal equinox – the sun is directly over the equator) first day of autumn in Poland in 2020 falls on September 22 and the meteorological first day of autumn on September 23.
+The day in Poland gets shorter and the night longer until the winter solstice on December 21 – the day with the fewest hours of sunlight in Poland in the whole year.

 Weather and nature in Poland in September